-- i) The electronic storage device containing the original video record shall be provided to the observer as soon as possible after the end of the transfer operation who shall immediately initialize it to avoid any further manipulation. - ii) The original recording shall be kept on board the catching vessel or by the farm or trap operator where appropriate, during their entire period of authorisation. - iii) Two identical copies of the video record shall be produced.
+- i) The electronic storage device containing the original video record shall be provided to the observer as soon as possible after the end of the transfer operation that shall immediately initialize it to avoid any further manipulation. - ii) The original recording shall be kept on board the catching vessel or by the farm or trap operator where appropriate, during their entire period of authorization. - iii) Two identical copies of the video record shall be produced.
 One copy shall be transmitted to the regional observer on board of the purse seine vessel and one to the CPC observer on board the towing vessel, the latter of which shall accompany the transfer declaration and the associated catches to which it relates.
-This procedure should only apply to CPC observers in the case of transfers between towing vessels. - iv) At the beginning and/or the end of each video, the ICCAT transfer authorisation number shall be displayed. - v) The time and the date of the video shall be continuously displayed throughout each video record. - vi) Before the start of the transfer, the video shall include the opening and closing of the net/door and whether the receiving and donor cages already contain bluefin tuna. - vii) The video recording must be continuous without any interruptions and cuts and cover the entire transfer operation. - viii) The video record should be of sufficient quality to estimate the number of bluefin tuna being transferred. - ix) If the video record is of insufficient quality to estimate the number of bluefin tuna being transferred, then a new transfer shall be requested by the control authorities.
+If the inspection services are present during the transfer they shall also receive a copy of the relevant video record.
+This procedure should only apply to CPC observers in the case of transfers between towing vessels. - iv) At the beginning and/or the end of each video, the ICCAT transfer authorization number shall be displayed. - v) The time and the date of the video shall be continuously displayed throughout each video record. - vi) Before the start of the transfer, the video shall include the opening and closing of the net/door and whether the receiving and donor cages already contain bluefin tuna. - vii) The video recording must be continuous without any interruptions and cuts and cover the entire transfer operation. - viii) The video record should be of sufficient quality to estimate the number of bluefin tuna being transferred. - ix) If the video record is of insufficient quality to estimate the number of bluefin tuna being transferred, then a new transfer shall be requested by the control authorities.
 The new transfer must include all the bluefin tuna in the receiving cage into another cage which must be empty.
+For those cases where the origin of the fish is a fishing trap, the bluefin tuna already transferred from the fishing trap to the receiving cage, could be sent back to the fishing trap, and the fishing transfer cancelled under the supervision of the ICCAT regional observer.